inderpal2406/markdown/README.md

 2. This is point no. 2 generated using `2.`

 ## How to write nested lists?
+We can write nested lists in below way, make sure that the nested list `-` mark starts exactly below the text of the above parent point text.
 ```
 - Item A
   - First item in A.
   - Second item in A.
 - Item B
   - First Item in B.
   - Second item in B.
 ```

 We can add numbers also in addition to plain bullets.
 For example,
 1. Item A.
    - First Item in A.
    - Second Item in A.
 2. Item B.
    - First Item in B.
    - Second Item in B.
 3. Item C.
    - First Item in C.
      - Nested First Item in C.
      - Nested Second Item in C.
    - Second Item in C.
      - Nested Third Item in C.
      - Nested Fourth Item in C.
+   - Third Item in C.
+     1. Nested Fifth Item in C.
+     2. Nested Sixth Item in C.

 ## How to type bold letters?
 Bold letters are generated using double ** symbol in start and end of the text.
 Example is as below: